-Is Altium any good for signal integrity simulations?
-A question I get asked a lot.
+How good is Altium for signal integrity?
+This is a question I get asked a lot.
 The price is right – you basically get the SI simulator for free as part of the schematic/layout/mechanical etc. package.

 With cheap comes natural skepticism.
 We are used to fairly expensive dedicated SI tools from the big players like Hyperlynx from Mentor and SigExplorer from Cadence.
 So just how well does this cheap simulator in Altium Designer handle realistic simulations?
 I decided to do a few comparisons to test out the Altium Signal Integrity simulator.
 This is Part I of that test.

 For this test, I picked a simple analysis of one 74ALVC244 output (can be tri-stated, but I want to look at the output enabled case only) driving one of the inputs.
 All operating off a 3.3V supply.
 And yes this is a very simple analysis – but also very similar to what you would do with the latest DDR memory device or whatever is hot for you right now.

 Can’t remember a 74ALVC244?
 Here is an example datasheet from TI: http://www.ti.com/lit/gpn/sn74alvc244

 My initial thinking is: “This is a fast device, but is it fast enough to require a series termination resistor?” and “What would the ideal series termination resistor value be?”.
 Both questions need a quick and decent but not obsessively accurate answer.

 Cadence calls their tool SigExplorer in OrCAD PCB SI (we are on version 16.5 here).
 The sketch for the analysis is set up like this with the I/O driving a pulse into a transmission line (ideal 0.5ns, 50R) to the input.